بِسْمِ اللَّهِ الرَّحْمَٰنِ الرَّحِيمِ

 That every small seed that is planted, Allah is aware of it.
 Whether it’s an actual seed, whether it’s a word, whether it’s an action, whether it’s even a thought.
 We are even blessed by Allah for our own intentions and our ideas.
 That “if one of you thinks about doing a good deed, then you are rewarded as if you had done that deed.
 And if you actually go and carry out that action and carry out that deed, you get rewarded many more times, 10 times or more.”
 You get rewarded for one action based on one good intention.
 And so we have to think about Allah’s mercy here.
 And we can’t tell ourselves that we are powerless or we are too weak – كُنَّا مُسْتَضْعَفِينَ فِي الْأَرْضِ

-Rather, we have to do our part whether it comes to COVID or anything else.
-We’re well into COVID now and there’s new unique challenges and circumstances arising.
+Rather, we have to do our part.
+There’s new unique challenges and circumstances arising.
 And so how can we overcome this?
 The way to do it is to understand our place, to understand that even the smallest of seeds has a significance before Allah.
 Even if we don’t see what the result will be, we’ll try our best to intend the result that we want.
 But even if we’re not seeing it, to have that hope and that optimism that a believer has because we are the nation.

 What is our first verse after Bismillah, after saying in the name of Allah, the first verse is – الْحَمْدُ لِلَّهِ رَبِّ الْعَالَمِينَ – All praises are due to Allah.
 You ask a believer, how are you feeling? – الْحَمْدُ لِلَّهِ – “All praises are due to Allah in times of good in times of bad.”
 Because I know that whatever I assume is bad for me, whatever I assume is this huge unsurmountable challenge for me, whatever I assume to be so difficult, Allah has something there for me, for my family, for my community, for everyone.
 There is something in it for everyone.
 There is some blessing to be had.
 There’s some good to be had even in something that I deemed to be evil, even something that I deemed to be bad, even something that I deemed to be a tragedy or a calamity.
 There’s something there that Allah wants us to benefit.